 I have some ideas for shooting the eclipse by either phone or SLR camera.
 For those who haven’t heard, the next eclipse will be Monday, August 21st.
-In Miami, the eclipse will start around 1:30 pm, which is right after local apparent noon (when the sun crosses due south of us around 1:24 pm and is 77° above the horizon).
-The eclipse will last about three hours, by which time it will have reached an azimuth (compass bearing) of 261° and dropped to a height of 44°.
-At its peak just before 3 o’clock, it will be 64° above the horizon at a bearing of 243° (west-southwest).
-At that time, less than 1/5 of its diameter will be visible in South Florida, which means that about 22% of the sun’s area will still be showing, and the sun will still be a little less than 1/4 of its normal brightness (for lack of anything better at hand, I used Photoshop’s Count Tool to figure the sun’s brightnessHow).
+In Miami, the eclipse will start around 1:30 pm, right after local apparent noon (when the sun crosses due south of us around 1:24 pm and is 77° above the horizon).
+The eclipse will last about three hours, reaching an azimuth (compass bearing) of 261° and dropping to a height of 44°.
+At its peak just before 3 o’clock, it will be 64° above the horizon at a bearing of 243° (west southwest).
+At that time, less than 1/5 of its diameter will be visible in South Florida, which means that about 22% of the sun’s area will still be showing, and the sun will still be a little less than 1/4 of its normal brightness.
+(For lack of anything better at hand, I used Photoshop’s Count Tool to figure the sun’s brightnessHow).

 Shooting With Your Phone